Florian-Wilhelm/Raspberry-Pi/README.md

 **Project 7 - PIR sensor**

-Training project: triggering the Pico user LED (Pin 25) with a PIR sensor via interrupt.
+Training project: flashing the onboard LED thru a PIR sensor.

 **Project 8 - PIO blinky**

-Training project: using the PIO for flashing the onboard LED.
+Training project: flashing the onboard LED by using the PIO.